TheOnionBay/TORrents/docs/index.md

 Keep in mind this option is LAN-oriented.
 You will need different machines.

 ## Option 2 - Online
-You can also run TheOnionBay online on the following links:
+You can also find TheOnionBay online on the following links:
 ### Tracker
 http://theonionbay.club/